ArchOfRebellion/Stellaris-Ship-Optimizer/README.md

 2. Update the intelligence.csv to match what you know about your enemies.
 Use the intelligenceBuilder or refer to the 'permissableValues' for what you should call weapons, defenses, etc. NOTE THAT THE OPTIMIZER IS DUMB, IT CAN ONLY HANDLE ENTRIES THAT ARE EXACT.

-3. Install the optimizer

-4. Run the installer - it will prompt you for the folder with all of the csv files.
+3. Run the Optimizer!
+May take a couple of minutes to finish..

-5. Check out the results when it finishes!
+4. Check out the results!